MitMaro/combokeys-context/README.md

 This is a light wrapper about [ComboKeys](https://github.com/PolicyStat/combokeys) that provides context aware key bindings.

+## Version 1.x Info

+For the current stable version, please see the [v1.x branch](https://github.com/MitMaro/combokeys-context/tree/v1.x).
+The master branch is for the work in the upcoming version 2 which will have plugin support as well as a more powerful context system.

 ## Compatibility

 Tested against the latest version of Google Chrome, latest Firefox, and Internet Explorer 10 and 11.
 Should work with all